About the Journal

 Scope and Purpose

 Albores, Revista de Ciencias Políticas y Sociales (ISSN 2954-3878), is a biannual open-access publication that does not charge any fees for publication at any stage of the editorial process.
 The journal focuses on various disciplines within the social sciences.
 Edited by Facultad de Ciencias Políticas y Sociales of Universidad Autónoma de Querétaro (UAQ).
-The journal employs a blind peer-review process, with external arbitration and plagiarism detection software.
+The journal uses a double-blind peer review process, with external reviewers and software for plagiarism detection and identification of AI-generated writing.
 The final decision on the publication of manuscripts is made by the editorial board with the support of the scientific committee.

 Albores publishes research articles, essays, book reviews, and photographic works.
 The first two categories undergo blind peer review, while the last two are evaluated internally by the editorial team.